 How do I check my existing qualification level?

 Please click here to check your qualification level.
 As you can see each vocational and academic qualification has an equivalent NVQ level.
 Still unsure?
-Just give us a call on 0191 215 4100 between 9am and 5pm on any weekday (excluding Bank Holidays).
+Just give us a call on 0191 215 4100 between 8am–8pm Monday to Thursday, and 9am–5pm Friday (excluding Bank Holidays).

 Do I have to sit an exam?